 Welcome to Great Barrier Reef Tours

-It is consisting of many billions of miniature organisms, known as coral polyps.
-The reef supports a staggering array of diverse marine life and flora and is the largest single structure created by living organisms.
+It consists of many billions of tiny organisms, known as coral polyps.
+The reef supports a staggering array of different marine life and flora and is the largest single structure created by living organisms.

 In 1981 it was designated as a World Heritage Site and was listed among the seven natural wonders of the world.
 The Queensland National Trust has made it an official icon of the state.

 Most of the Great Barrier Reef is protected by the Great Barrier Reef Marine Park Authority (GBRMPA), which monitors its preservation and protection from the ongoing impact of human use, including fishing and some forms of tourism.